bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ### TimeZone Object

 The TimeZone object has the form `TZ{hour:i8, minute:i8}`.
 It represents a fixed offset from UTC.
-As previously stated, the RPN83P does not current support timezones with automatic DST transitions, such as those defined by the IANA TZ database.
+As noted earlier , the RPN83P does not currently support timezones with automatic DST transitions, such as those defined by the IANA TZ database.
 Daylight saving time changes must be handled manually.
 For example, the standard offset for `America/Los_Angeles` is UTC-08:00 during the winter